cwncdnc/cerebellum/README.md

 # cerebellum

- Arduino interface for HyperDope-compatible AI
+Arduino-based interface for HyperDope-compatible AI.

+Functions as a virtual USB keyboard and mouse.